neonmik/Wave-Machine-Firmware/README.md

 - Updates and Bugfixes:

+    - Update vibrato to work right with pitch.
+Also plan for having a max setting.

     - Arp: Move back to HW core, and try and link beat clock...
     - Arp: Streamline note adding/removal so that organistaion only happens once, and you only use for loops as far as needed (try and remove MAX_ARP's in for loops).
     - Bugfix: quantize arp? so it always starts right, especially between changing divisions